 It highlights the whole issue of detention without trial of an unconvicted person, contrary to habeus corpus that was sidelined during the UK’s time in the EEC and the European Union.

 The easiest way for the USA and all concerned to save face in this impasse is for US President Donald Trump to drop the extradition case.
-On the one hand commentators opposing the USA say that Assange faces 175 years in a top-security US prison, which has supported his mental health defence, while others seeking to minimise this defence have said that in practice he would face 5-6 years.
+On the one hand, commentators opposing the USA say that Assange faces 175 years in a top-security US prison, which has supported his mental health defence, while, on the other hand, others seeking to minimise this defence have said that in practice he would face 5-6 years.
 If so, then he has already lost his liberty for longer than this, and what further purpose is incarceration supposed to accomplish?
 This is unchristian behaviour.

 20 Jan 2021: even the courageous and maverick US President Donald Trump could not find it in his heart to drop the extradition case, but pardoned 73 others on his last day in office.

 28 Jan 2021: Trump let Julian Assange down.

 17 Feb 2021: the law of extradition is being tested in the Harry Dunn-Ann Sacoolas case.
 US citizen Sacoolas fled from Britain and resisted British jurisdiction for a crime on British soil and the US administration refused the UK request for her extradition.
 In recent developments that may allow a trial on US soil, the “British government takes the view that British citizens can bring their case in whichever court they think appropriate.”
 This in interesting.
 My contention against the laws of extradition is that it is contrary to natural justice to expect a defendant to defend themselves in a foreign jurisdiction.
 It is more appropriate in international cases that the defendant should be able to choose the jurisdiction in which to defend themselves.
 The same applies to the European Arrest Warrant.